To make a complaint or enquiry about private water supplies use this online form

 - Larger supplies (using more than 10 cubic metres of water per day) and those serving commercial premises are now required to undergo annual ‘check monitoring’, as well as more extensive ‘audit monitoring’.

 - Small supplies (using less than 10 cubic metres of water per day) are monitored at least once every five years and more frequently if shown to be necessary by the risk assessment.
+New supplies must be monitored for at least three consecutive years.

 - Supplies serving only an individual domestic dwelling will only be risk assessed and tested at the request of the owner or occupier.